Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- Tigers pitchers combine to allow 183 total home runs at a rate of 1.2 per game (to rank 12th in baseball).
+- Tigers pitchers combine to give up 183 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

+- Skubal (7-3) gets the starting nod for the Tigers in his 15th start of the season.
+He has a 2.95 ERA in 76 1/3 innings pitched, with 94 strikeouts.

-- The lefty's most recent appearance was on Friday against the Oakland Athletics, when he went seven scoreless innings while allowing two hits.
+- His most recent time out came on Friday against the Oakland Athletics, when the lefty threw seven scoreless innings while giving up two hits.

+- In 14 games this season, the 26-year-old has a 2.95 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .201 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.